-Read our FIDO 201 article to learn how to deploy FIDO2-based authentication using StrongKey's PKI2FIDO web application to move beyond PKI or replacing PIV authentication.
+Read our FIDO 201 article to learn how FIDO2-based authentication can be deployed using StrongKey's PKI2FIDO web application, and move beyond PKI or replace PIV authentication.

 FIDO consists of three protocols for strong authentication1 to web applications: Universal 2nd Factor (U2F), Universal Authentication Framework (UAF), and FIDO2 or WebAuthn.